Antguz/rTLS/README.md

 ___rTLS___ goal is to provide a single environment to process point clouds as fast as it can be done.
 That it is why the ___rTLS___ coding has been evolving using different packages.
 The current code has been enhanced using C++ language through `Rcpp` and `RcppArmadillo` packages, and most of the time-consuming processed can be run using for parallel computing through `OpenMP`.
 In the future, if there is a faster way to run our main routines, we will probably change our code!

-The current development of ___rTLS___ is focussed on five major processes applied on TLS scans: i) voxelization, ii) point neighborhood features, iii) filtering, and iv) optimal voxel and entropy, and iv) estimation of the forest structure.
-Likewise, the package also containg other functions that can be used to mange point clouds such as 2D- 3D-rotation, convertion to cartinal-polar coordinates, and functions to estimate tree metrics such as truck volume or crown area.
+The current development of ___rTLS___ is focused on five major processes applied on TLS scans: i) voxelization, ii) point neighborhood features, iii) filtering, and iv) optimal voxel and entropy, and iv) estimation of the forest structure.
+Likewise, the package also contains other functions that can be used to mange point clouds such as 2D- 3D-rotation, conversion to cardinal-polar coordinates, and functions to estimate tree metrics such as truck volume or crown area.

 ### Major features include: